Best Practices for Accepting Card Payments

 Get Delivery Confirmation

-If you are delivering a product, keep the tracking information and a delivery receipt.
+If you’re shipping a product, keep the tracking information and a delivery receipt.
 For large orders, require a signed confirmation of delivery.

 Get Proof of Service